php-dev-br/laravel-doc-pt-br/collections.md

     // false

 <a name="method-implode"></a>

 #### `implode()` {#collection-method}

 The `implode` method joins the items in a collection.
 Its arguments depend on the type of items in the collection.
-If the collection contains arrays or objects, you should pass the key of the attributes you wish to join, and the "glue" string you wish to place between the values:
+If the collection contains arrays or objects, you should pass the key of the attributes you wish to join, and the " glue" string you wish to place between the values:

     $collection = collect([
         ['account_id' => 1, 'product' => 'Desk'],